baudryj/NMEA/README.md

 Sentences are simulated one per second, i.e. it simulates GPS with a 1 Hz NMEA stream.

-# SENTENCE PROCESSING & PARSING
+# Sentence processing & parsing

 The Nmea strings are read from the gga-log.txt file a line at a time simulating an input stream and are checked for minimum and maximum length